 To find out what lacquers and hardwax oils I use (as well as recommendations for US readers) click here.

 3. Lightly abrade (sand) the surface of your floor.

-Rub the floor down going with the grain of the wood(as seen in the video above).
-Make sure you do this methodically so as to not leave any areas unabraded.
-Don’t put too much pressure down and don’t do it too thoroughly.
-The purpose of this is to key the surface to allow the new coat to bond to the floor and prevent the new coat peeling off.
+Rub the floor down with the wood grain (as seen in the video above).
+Make sure you do this methodically to not leave any areas unabraded.
+Please don’t put too much pressure on the sandpaper, you’re just keying the surface, not trying to remove material.
+The purpose of this is to key the surface to allow the new coat to bond to the floor and prevent the new coat from peeling off.

 4. Vacuum the floor.

 Again make sure you do this slowly and methodically, going around the edge of the floor with the pipe of the hoover to ensure the floor is free of dust.

 You can learn how to lacquer or oil a floor here.
 If you are lacquering, you should use a medium pile roller for correct coverage, whereas if you are oiling, I recommend using a short pile roller.

 That’s it!
 Be sure to check the instructions on the product for drying times before walking on the floor or replacing furniture.